 Here are some useful tips that will help you stay warm during the winter months and reduce health risks:

-- Monitoring and maintaining body temperature, especially for infants and older adults who lose heat more quickly, is very important.
+- Monitor and maintain body temperature, especially for infants and older adults who lose heat more quickly, is very important.

 - Heat your home properly and safely, using only certified space heaters and fireplaces when necessary.